Josh-techie/alx-system_engineering-devops/0x0C-web_server/README.md

 - Introduction to the GNOME System Log Viewer for a user-friendly log monitoring experience.
 - Instructions on launching the System Log Viewer and its additional functions.

+### SCP ( Secure File Transfers )

+`scp` (Secure Copy Protocol) is a command-line tool used for securely transferring files and directories between local and remote systems.
+It's particularly helpful for tasks like copying files to or from a remote server or transferring data between different computers over a network.

+### CURL for HTTP Requests

+`curl` is a versatile command-line tool used to perform various tasks related to making HTTP requests.
+It allows you to interact with web services, retrieve data from websites, and even upload data when interacting with APIs or web applications.

 # Ressources:

 - [How The Web Works](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works)